mdn0x/HackingZK/HacksVault/Hacking Zettelkasten/HackTheBox/Retired Machines/Planning.md

  -> Extracting tables from /opt/crontabs/crontab.db (limit 20)
 ```

-the file **/opt/crontabs/crontab.db** can have credentials or open a new attack vector so i opened it :
+the file **/opt/crontabs/crontab.db** can have credentials or open a new attack vector so we open that :

 ```
 enzo@planning:/$ cat /opt/crontabs/crontab.db